Bilingual Arts & Culture Summer Camp

 • Ages: 6–13 years old

-The Museum of Latin American Art was founded in 1996 in Long Beach, California.
-Its mission is to expand Latino art through its collection, ground-breaking exhibitions, stimulating educational programs, and engaging cultural events.
-MOLAA hosts a Summer Camp Internship Program in partnership with LBUSD’s Office of Pathways and Business Engagement and is supported in part by the Robert Gumbiner Foundation and by a grant from the Arts Council for Long Beach and the City of Long Beach, with additional annual support from MOLAA Members.
+The Museum of Latin American Art (MOLAA) was founded in 1996 in Long Beach, California.
+The Museum of Latin American Art expands Latino art through its Collection, ground-breaking Exhibitions, stimulating Educational Programs, and engaging Cultural Events.
+MOLAA is proud to host a Summer Camp Internship Program in partnership with LBUSD’s Office of Pathways and Business Engagement, and MOLAA is generously supported, in part, by the Robert Gumbiner Foundation and by a grant from the Arts Council for Long Beach and the City of Long Beach, and by MOLAA Members whose annual support expands knowledge and appreciation of modern and contemporary Latin American and Latino art.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.